Wireless Internet is a Utility

 It’s also much easier to use a web-based product than the old days of managing a software rollout on your own and building out server architecture.

 We’ve been engineering enterprise-grade WLAN systems since 2005.
-Historically, the large customers have the capital to purchase all the expensive software to maintain, troubleshoot, and measure a Wi-Fi system.
+Historically, enterprise customers have the capital to purchase all the expensive software to maintain, troubleshoot, and measure a WiFi system.

 We’ve made it simple to turn on advanced functionality with SecurEdge Cloud.
 Here are some of the features we can deploy with your subscription.

-Most businesses provide guest Wi-Fi.
-We provide splash pages you can customize for your business.
-They come complete with social media sign-on, “User Acceptance Agreements”, integration with email marketing platforms, and even a payments system integrated in case you want to charge for Wi-Fi.
+Most businesses provide guest WiFi.
+We provide guest splash pages you can customize for your business.
+They come complete with social media sign-on, “User Acceptance Agreements”, and integration with email marketing platforms.

 Network Access Control

-When you purchase a Wi-Fi subscription from SecurEdge, you receive the entire services process with the solution.
-But you might be wondering, "What does it take to deliver a good Wi-Fi service level agreement after a system has been installed?"
+When you purchase a managed WiFi subscription from SecurEdge, you receive the entire services process with the solution.
+But you might be wondering, "What does it take to deliver a good WiFi service level agreement after a system has been installed?"

 We Monitor the Network

-The software we provide with your subscription will allow you to see coverage in real time, but also allow us to connect to each networking component we’ve deployed to your business.
+The software we provide with your managed WiFi subscription will allow you to see coverage in real-time but also allow us to connect to each networking component we’ve deployed to your business.

 We Proactively Manage the Upgrade Process

-Many problems with WLAN systems are predictable with the right software tools.
+Many problems with WLAN systems are predictable with the right WiFi analytics tools.
 The right management process can proactively prevent issues.

 Each component of a WLAN system has software that needs to be managed and updated.
 We’ve developed a five-step process that is completed each month to ensure you have the most stable environment.